oqolarte/oblong/content/project/site.md

 Expect that things will be corrected, deleted, edited, fed, *grown*, depending on any number of factors, including the current state of things.
 People change---they need to, lest they stagnate---and every fiber of their being changes with them, literally.

+Like a real garden, tending this one also relaxes me.
+It helps me reorganize my thoughts by weeding out what's unnecessary.

 ### Public Repository of Independent Research

 Speaking of ideas, I will use this site as a publishing platform of the results of my research, if any at all.
 Research, in this context, will be very different from that within academia.
 This "progressive" route bypasses the traditional way to earn a post-graduate degree.
 After reading [Nadia Eghbal](https://nadiaeghbal.com)'s post, "[Reimagining the PhD](https://nadiaeghbal.com/phd)," I'm now more inclined to do this.
+The downside is,
+I don't get a certification.
+But what are certifications anyway if not, for better or worse, a glorified piece of paper?

 I can't also imagine spending at least three years getting a master's degree, holding on to the fact that it's "necessary" to further my career.
 I am, more or less, happy with the opportunity cost of not dealing with it.